 How to Make Chili

 - The seasonings in this recipe are chili powder and cumin.
-I always make my own homemade chili powder but of course store bought works great too.
+Store bought or homemade chili powder work well in this recipe.

 - Mix Chili Powder into the raw ground beef before cooking to ensure every morsel is seasoned to perfection.